tkareine/tkareine.org/_posts/2021-12-24-suppressing-duplicate-requests-in-web-services.md

    client.

 The 5th API design principle is about the ability to track the propagation of change across services.
-If Users service, coming after Staff service in the communication path of processing client's mutation request, has completed a request with a certain `transactionId`, but the Staff service isn't, we know that Staff service is malfunctioning.
+If the Users service, coming after the Staff service in the communication path of processing client's mutation request, has completed a request with a certain `transactionId`, but the Staff service isn't, we know that the Staff service is malfunctioning.

-Continuing the earlier example of creating a new employee in the Staff API (the `createEmployee` mutation), Staff service might send a GraphQL mutation like this to Users service in order to create a user entity to associate with the employee:
+Continuing the earlier example of creating a new employee in the Staff API (the `createEmployee` mutation), the Staff service might send a GraphQL mutation like this to the Users service in order to create a user entity to associate with the employee:

 {% highlight graphql %}
 {% raw %}